yagizalkilic/multi_robot_path_planning/README.md

       - In a new terminal run: roscore
       - In a new terminal run: rosrun turtlesim turtlesim_node
-      - In a new terminal (source your workspace if not sourced) run: rosrun multi_robot_path_scheduling turtle_publisher
+      - In a new terminal (source your workspace if not sourced) run: rosrun path_scheduling_turtle_sim_tests turtle_publisher
-      - In a new terminal (source your workspace if not sourced) run: rosrun multi_robot_path_scheduling turtle_subscriber
+      - In a new terminal (source your workspace if not sourced) run: rosrun path_scheduling_turtle_sim_tests turtle_subscriber
     - If you wish to only run the RRT, RRT* and see the outputs:

       - In a new terminal (source your workspace if not sourced) run: rosrun multi_robot_path_scheduling algorithm_test